april5622/ordering-food-online-BE/README.md

 A little RESTful API for the my front-end application called ordering-food-online.

 ## Motivation
-This is my first solo full stack project and I thought making a food ordering app like doordash.
+This is my first solo full stack project and I thought making a food ordering app like Doordash.
 Especially I can't stop thinking about food.

 ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -